florykhan/graduate-underemployment-prediction/README.md

 ├── .gitignore
 ├── LICENSE
 ├── README.md
+├── report.md                   # Detailed technical write-up
 └── requirements.txt
 ```

 > 🗒️ **Note:**
 > The `data/raw/` directory should contain `train.csv` and `test.csv`.
-The `models/` directory is where the trained CatBoost model and artifacts are saved after running `python3 -m src.train` — **`models/` is not tracked in Git** (it is in `.gitignore`), so you need to run the training pipeline locally to generate the model.
+The `models/` directory is where the trained CatBoost model and artifacts are saved after running `python3 -m src.train`, **`models/` is not tracked in Git** (it is in `.gitignore`), so you need to run the training pipeline locally to generate the model.
 Processed data is not stored on disk; all transformations are applied in memory during training and prediction.

 ---